Les Whitten: Legacy

 In 1978, Jack Anderson called Whitten "the best reporter in the country" and said that Whitten had worked on nearly all stories for a decade at the Washington Merry-Go-Round.
 New York Times journalist Tom Buckley once called him Jack Anderson's "senior ferret".

-The Weekly Standard credits Whitten for having "reinvented Horror and Science Fiction" book genres.
+The Weekly Standard has credited Whitten for having "reinvented Horror and Science Fiction" book genres.
 The newspaper relates that the vampire horror story The Progeny of the Adder (1965) influenced the 1970s television series Kolchak: The Night Stalker, which in turn influenced the 1990s television series The X-Files.
 Stephen King listed it among essential horror novels in his non-fiction book Danse Macabre.